nanostores/nanostores/README.md

 $profile.setKey('email', undefined)
 ```

-A store’s listeners will receive a third argument `changedKey` when the store is
+Deprecated: a store’s listeners will receive a third argument `changedKey` when
-updated using `setKey`.
-However, if the store is updated using `set`,
+the store is updated using `setKey`.
+However, if the store is updated using
+`set`, `changedKey` will be `undefined`.
+And if the store is updated multiple
+times inside a batch, `changedKey` will only contain the value from the first
-`changedKey` will be `undefined`.
-So, it's best not to rely on `changedKey` to
+update during the batch.
+So, it's best not to rely on `changedKey` to detect if
-detect if a key has changed.
+a key has changed.

 `listenKeys` is a better way to listen for specific keys of the store being
 changed.
 The callback will fire whenever the specified keys are changed